-•

-AREA SEASON

-OWLS Pond Closed to fishing at night

-State Fair Pond (sunset to sunrise).

-Lightning Lake Closed to all ice fishing.

-McDowell Dam Open to all open-water

-State Fair Pond fishing.

-Portions or all of the Closed to all fishing

-following waterfowl rest September 20 through

-areas: North Golden Lake, November 30 or when

-Sheyenne Lake conditions allow for ice

-fishing (whichever comes

-first).
-Open to all fishing

-all other times.
+AREA SEASON OWLS Pond; State Fair Pond Closed to fishing at night (sunset to sunrise).
+Lightning Lake; McDowell Dam Closed to all ice fishing.
+Open to all open-water fishing.
+State Fair Pond Closed July 4 to July 16, 2020, and July 4 to July 22, 2021.
+Portions or all of the following waterfowl rest areas: North Golden Lake, Sheyenne Lake Closed to all fishing September 20 through November 30, or when conditions allow for ice fishing (whichever comes first).
+Open to all fishing all other times.

-All national wildlife refuges and easement national wildlife refuges are closed to fishing except the following (contact refuge headquarters for designated open areas and special restrictions): Arrowwood, J. Clark Salyer, Lake Darling (and all waters within the Upper Souris refuge boundary), Lake IIo, Long Lake and Tewaukon national wildlife refuges Open to shore and/or ice fishing April 1 through March 31 in designated areas.
-Open to boat fish- ing May 1 through Sep- tember 30 in designated areas.
+All national wildlife refuges and easement national wildlife refuges are closed to fishing except the following (contact refuge headquarters for designated open areas and special restrictions):

+Arrowwood, J. Clark Salyer, Lake Darling (and all waters within the Upper Souris refuge boundary), Lake Ilo, Long Lake and Tewaukon national wildlife refuges Open to shore and/or ice fishing April 1 through March 31 in designated areas.
+Open to boat fishing May 1 through September 30 in designated areas.
 Closed to all boating October 1 through April 30.
 Lake Alice and Lake Audubon (southern half of lake) national wildlife refuges Open to ice fishing only.
 Closed to all other fishing and all boating.
 Dakota Lake, Hobart Lake and Sibley Lake (Griggs County) easement national wildlife refuges Open to all fishing April 1 through September 30 and December 1 through March 31.
-Closed to all fishing and boating Octo- ber 1 through November 30.
+Closed to all fishing and boating October 1 through November 30.
 Lake Ardoch, Rose Lake, and Silver Lake (Benson County) easement national wildlife refuges Open to shore and/or ice fishing from April 1 through March 31.
-Con- tact refuges for specific areas and times open to boat fishing.
+Contact refuges for specific areas and times open to boat fishing.